Directorate for Social, Behavioral and Economic Sciences

 For a list of participating NSF programs, see NSF-BSF Participating NSF Programs.

 Important Information for Proposers

-This program calls for innovative, integrative, boundary-crossing proposals that can best capture those opportunities.
-NSF seeks proposals that are bold, risky, and transcend the perspectives and approaches typical of single-discipline research efforts.
-This cross-directorate program is one element of NSF’s broader effort directed at Understanding the Brain, a multi-year activity that includes NSF’s participation in the Brain Research through Advancing Innovative Neurotechnologies (BRAIN) Initiative (http://www.nsf.gov/brain/).
+This program calls for innovative, convergent, boundary-crossing proposals that can best capture those opportunities and map out new research frontiers.
+NSF seeks proposals that pursue high-value scientific and technical risks by transcending the perspectives and approaches typical of disciplinary research efforts.
+This cross-directorate program is one element of NSF’s participation in the Brain Research through Advancing Innovative Neurotechnologies (BRAIN) Initiative (http://www.nsf.gov/brain/).
 NSF envisions a connected portfolio of transformative, integrative projects that create synergistic links across investigators and communities, yielding novel ways of tackling the challenges of understanding the brain in action and in context.